 Today, in the light of data privacy concerns and subsequent regulation, this symbiotic relationship between ads and content is under pressure.
 In a webinar hosted by Digiday, LiveRamp’s Steve Francolla and Jeff Sutton from Advance Local discussed the challenges publishers are facing and effective strategies to overcome them.

 First, publishers need to ask readers to tell them who they are.
 Although they may not have been incentivized to do so in the past, publishers are realizing that first-party authentication is critical to increasing inventory value without the use of third-party cookies.
-By developing a strategy around user log-in, publishers can identify audiences, and because authenticated PII can be translated to anonymized identifiers which can then be leveraged by the programmatic supply chain across the open internet, publishers can enhance addressability even across previously inaccessible inventory, including Safari and Firefox.
+By developing a strategy around user log-in, publishers can identify audiences, and because authenticated directly identifiable personal data can be translated to encrypted identifiers which can then be leveraged by the programmatic supply chain across the open internet, publishers can enhance addressability even across previously inaccessible inventory, including Safari and Firefox.

 So what about the value of content?
 Content is the product.
 Publishers who have enabled first-party authentication are better able to explore different paywall types that may appeal to different people—from hard and soft paywalls to dynamic models that are behavior-driven and adaptive.
 By packaging content in compelling ways, they are able to find a balance between ad-generated revenue and subscription-based revenue, and allow the reader to make an explicit choice between providing data or paying for the content they value most.